michaelkerr0576/rellygudfutos_v2/README.md

 ### Typescript

 Typescript will be used across Frontend and Backend.
-Can customize behaviour in `tsconfig.json`.
+The behaviour can be customised in `tsconfig.json`.
 Organising and storing types, interfaces and enums will be done with a Typed-based approach.
-I like keeping all the types stored at a central global folder.
-Otherwise I forget where I have previously created types which leads to duplicate types, interfaces and enums :unamused:
+I like keeping all the types stored in a central global folder.
+Otherwise, I forget where I have previously created types which leads to duplicate types, interfaces and enums :unamused:

 ![image](https://user-images.githubusercontent.com/53580213/194758102-e343e04a-9cd7-4668-9c95-b45ba47af488.png)